chisumo2016/music-social-network-api/Laravel/Laravel-API.md

 #### Laravel installation | Laravel API
+    - Objectives of this application is to build
     - Install the Laravel Application laravel new music-social-network-api
     - We gonna use an API tool called POSTMAN.